1888 Philadelphia (Philadelphias, Phillies)

 Photo H

 Dated 1888 or 1889.
 Photo date range determined by appearance of players Schriver, Gleason and Delahanty in combination with players Irwin and Andrews.
-Style of uniform matches Old Judge cards from 1888, see photos I, J & K. Players most likely wore the navy blue uniform in this photo.
-The lettering on the shirt, which was red in color, has been retouched by hand and made lighter in this photo.
+These men only played together in Philadlephia in 1888 and 1889.
+Style of uniform matched the Old Judge cards from 1888, see photos below.
+Players most likely wore the navy blue uniform in this photo.
+The lettering on the shirt, which was red in color, has been retouched by an artist and made lighter in this photo.

 Top row, from left: P Schriver (88-90), J Clements (84-97, Phi UA 84), C Buffinton (87-89, Phi PL 90), (H Wright, mgr 84-93), J Mulvey (83-89, 92, Phi PL 90, Ath 91), G Wood (86-89, Phi PL 90, Ath AA 91) and S Farrar (83-89, Phi PL 90).
 Front: D Casey?
 (86-89), A Irwin (86-89), K Gleason (88-91), E Delahanty (88, 89, 91-01), J Fogarty (84-89, Phi PL 90), unidentified and E Andrews (84-89).
 The player seated in the front row, far left, possibly Casey, has been added to this photo.
 The head of player Irwin, seated in the front row, second from left, may also have been added to this photo.
 Years with team from baseball-reference.com.
 Image scan from the Boston Public Library.
 Image was part of a collage of National League team photos produced in 1888 by George H. Hastings, Boston.

 Dated 1888 or 1889.
 Detail view of photo H. Detail view shows dark uniforms, most likely the navy blue uniform described in contemporary newspaper accounts.
 Note the light-colored buttons positioned directly above and below the letter “i” in “Phila.”
-The same alignment can be seen in photos K & M.
+The same alignment can be seen in photos shown below.

 Photo I

 Dated circa April 1888.
-Studio photo for Old Judge baseball card of C Kelly (Phi NL 83, Ath AA 86, dnp 88).
+Cabinet card of C Kelly (Phi NL 83, Ath AA 86, dnp 88).
 Full view at left, detail view at right.
 Photo date can be confirmed as Kelly was signed by the team on February 4, 1888, but was subsequently released and did not play for the team in 1888.
 Studio background also matches that shown in photo A, further confirming an early 1888 date.
 Photo shows the navy blue uniform.
 Detail view faintly shows the red lettering across the chest.
 Both the color of the shirt and lettering appear almost identical in a black and white image.
 Player ID and sign date reported in The Sporting Life from Jay Miller, Joe Gonsowski and Richard Masson, The Photographic Baseball Cards of Goodwin & Company, 1886-1890 (2008).
 Years Kelly with team from baseball-reference.com.
 Image from the New York Public Library.
+Original photo by William F. Bacon of Gilbert & Bacon, Philadelphia.

 Photo J

 Dated circa April 1888.
-Studio photo for Old Judge baseball card of B Hoover (Phi UA 84, Phi NL 84, Alb IA 88).
-Full view at left, detail view at right.
+Cabinet card of B Hoover (Phi UA 84, Phi NL 84, Alb IA 88).
+Full view at left, detail views at right.
 Photo date can be confirmed as Hoover was signed and released by Philadelphia before the start of the 1888 season and did not play for the team.
-The difference in the studio background when compared to the Kelly photo, see photo I, may suggest a second session and photo date.
-Detail views faintly shows red horizontal bands on the navy blue cap.
-Both colors appear almost identical in a black and white image.
+The difference in the studio background when compared to the Kelly photo, see aboce, may suggest a second session and photo date.
+Top right, detail view of cap.
+The cap had horizontal bands which were hard to detect in black-and-white photography.
+Bottom right, same detail view enhanced to show to color bands on the cap.
 Player ID and sign/release info from Jay Miller, Joe Gonsowski and Richard Masson, The Photographic Baseball Cards of Goodwin & Company, 1886-1890 (2008).
 Years Hoover with team from baseball-reference.com.
 Image from the New York Public Library.
+Image scan from Oliver Kodner.
+Original photo by William F. Bacon of Gilbert & Bacon, Philadelphia.

 Photo K

 Dated circa April 1888.
 Old Judge baseball card of P Schriver (88-90).
 Full view at left, detail view at right.
-Photo date may be suggested by the studio background, which matches that shown in photo J. Detail view faintly shows lettering on shirt, and also a button placket with white or light-colored buttons above and below the letter “i” in “Phila.”
+Photo date may be suggested by the studio background, which matches that shown in te Hoover image above.
+Detail view faintly shows lettering on shirt, and also a button placket with white or light-colored buttons above and below the letter “i” in “Phila.”
 Detail views also shows detachable sleeves and solid padding at the knees.
 Possibly, this padding was common for catchers to wear during this period.
 Years Schriver with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.
+Original photo by William F. Bacon of Gilbert & Bacon, Philadelphia.

 Photo L